jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 between the frontends and the IPython Kernel is described in :ref:`jupyterclient:messaging`.

-The core execution machinery for the kernel is shared with terminal IPython:
+The core execution machinery for the kernel is shared with terminal IPython.

+..
+Alt text here and below is intentionally blank
+.. this is because the image content is described thoroughly in the surrounding text.

 .. image:: figs/ipy_kernel_and_terminal.png
+   :alt:

 A kernel process can be connected to more than one frontend simultaneously.
 In this case, the different frontends will have access to the same variables.